-This is according to members of the Anthropocene Working Group who will present their findings to the 35th International Geological Congress, which kicks off on August 27 in Cape Town, South Africa.
+This is according to members of the Anthropocene Working Group who will present their findings to the 35th International Geological Congress (IGC), which kicks off on 27 August in Cape Town, South Africa.

 If they announce that a new geological era, or epoch, has begun, this would pave the way for a formal declaration that could happen in just two years.